anton-dergunov/anton-dergunov.github.io/_pages/about.md

 <img align="right" src="images/profile.jpg" alt="Photo" style="width: 210px; border-radius: 10px; padding: 8px 8px 8px 8px"/>

 Welcome to my [blog](blog)!
-I'm Anton Dergunov, an avid enthusiast of machine learning and AI, with a strong background in data science and software engineering based in London, United Kingdom.
+I'm Anton Dergunov, an avid practitioner of machine learning and AI, with a strong background in data science and software engineering based in London, United Kingdom.
 I've dedicated this space to share my insights, experiments, and discoveries in these exciting fields.

 ## My Journey in Machine Learning